 Religion in Norway

 Though Norway’s government is officially linked to the Church of Norway (a Lutheran church), the country is highly secular.
 Religion and personal faith are not common topics of discussion.
-There are many churches and a few temples and mosques, but there remains controversy over other religious faiths and practices, such as wearing the hijab.
+There are many churches and a few temples and mosques, but controversy remains over some religious faiths and practices, such as wearing the hijab.

 Expat Health Insurance